StackStorm-Exchange/stackstorm-napalm/README.md

 The pack defines rules for handing syslog events or monitoring events.
 Logstash is a good source for handling syslog events and extracting the required parameters.
-There is an example logstash configuration in the examples directory.
+There is an example logstash and rsyslog configuration in the examples directory.

+It's important to note that the rules and triggers here rely on the host field being set to the IP address of the host and the logsoure being set to the hostname received from the box.
+The example rsyslog configuration example details more on this.

-- **configured_device_chain**: Webhook trigger to run a remote backup action chain when a configuration change is detected on a device.
+- **configuration_change_workflow**: Webhook trigger to run a remote backup mistral workflow when a configuration change is detected on a device.
+- **interface_down_chain**: Webhook trigger to run an action chain when an interface goes down.
 - **bgp_prefix_exceeded_chain**: Webhook trigger to run an action chain when a bgp neighbour exceeds its prefix limit.

 ## Datastore